top of page

 Iron is one of the most common elements on planet Earth.
 It's the reason humans have red blood.
 The body of an adult human contains about 4 grams (0.005% body weight) of iron, mostly in hemoglobin and myoglobin.

-The main form of natural iron on the Earth's surface comes from metallic meteorites.
+The main form of natural iron on the Earth's surface comes from meteorites.
 About 99.9% of meteorites or meteorite fragments are magnetic.
-Iron-bearing rocks on Earth are also magnetic, the most common being magnetite.
+Iron-bearing rocks on Earth are magnetic, the most common being magnetite.
 Iron is the most abundant element in the Earth's crust.

 The Iron Age offers opportunities like never before.
 Blacksmiths live a higher standard of life, as those of the previous Bronze Age sometimes used arsenic in copper alloys, which forms a harder type of bronze, but with predictable, sometimes fatal health effects to the metal worker.